Geek & Sundry: Twitch, Alpha and peak (2015–2018)

-Critical Role split (2018–19)
+Critical Role split (2018–2019)

 Legendary started to scale back their digital division after "Joshua Grode took over as the company's CEO in 2018".
 In June, Critical Role Productions started to self-produce new shows and content which did not air on Geek & Sundry's channels.
 Ray stepped down from her position at Geek & Sundry to become the Creative Director for Critical Role Productions; Matt Key replaced her as Creative Director, and would remain until the post was eliminated the following year.

 In July 2018, the Star Trek role-playing game (RPG) show Shield of Tomorrow ended and was replaced by the superhero RPG show Callisto 6; the cast, with Campbell as the game master, were carried over to the new show.
 L.A. by Night (based on Vampire: The Masquerade) premiered in September as a weekly show; Jason Carl, Brand Marketing Manager for World of Darkness, acted as the Storyteller.

 In February 2019, Critical Role's split from Geek & Sundry and LDN was completed, with their flagship show having been recorded at a new studio since July 2018.
 Critical Role and Talks Machina aired exclusively on Critical Role's channels from this point onwards, and were no longer distributed via the Alpha streaming service.
-Prior to the split, Critical Role and Talks Machina had been Geek & Sundry's most popular shows by far.
 The move also suspended the Alpha exclusive show Talks Machina: After Dark, which would never be reinstated on the new channels.
-The Alpha service was shut down in March – only weeks after Critical Role left the network – with Geek & Sundry content migrating to their YouTube and Twitch channels.
-A short-lived D&D show Relics and Rarities premiered on Alpha shortly before the closure of the service; Deborah Ann Woll was the show's DM and the campaign had a celebrity guest each episode.
-It ran for only six episodes, each presented in two parts.
 Older episodes of Critical Role and Talks Machina were later deleted and re-uploaded to the new Critical Role channels.